 2. Use acoustic panels

-There is another way to add some soundproofing mass to your sliding doors.
-Acoustic panels are frequently used in soundproofing studio purposes.
+There is another way to add some soundproofing mass to your sliding interior doors without altering the door frame.

 You need to know that there are two main types of acoustic panels.
 The first ones are foam panels, and the second fiberglass panels.

-Foam panels are quite impressive in reducing the echo, while fiberglass panels are highly effective in blocking the noise.
+Even though both types are known as a great soundproof solution for the doors, foam panels are quite impressive in reducing the echo, while fiberglass panels are highly effective in blocking the noise.

 Of course, you can use both in order to reduce the echo and block the noise.

 Also, fiberglass panels impact the appearance of the room.
 They are much more beautiful than the foam panels.

 These panels should reduce the noise coming through your sliding doors.

 Therefore, you will not only benefit from the noise reduction but with several other things as well.

 Now, the difference will show up later on when you decide to remove them.
 It will be quite easier to do that if you go with strips.

 Don’t hesitate to buy a bit more- you can always cut the panel and fit it perfectly.

 Since they are widely opened and closed more often, there is a risk of hanging strips falling off.

 On the other hand, that can’t happen on the sliding doors.

 All in all, these panels are used in the music industry, to soundproof studios.

 3. Seal the holes and cover the gaps

 When regular exterior doors can release a lot of noise, imagine what interior doors can do with even bigger gaps.

 Since interior doors are different from the regular ones, they are full of gaps, and you can’t really use some methods that you can use with regular doors.

 For example, small gaps in the door frame can be gaped with this weatherstripping tape.

 Once done, there is a harder part.
 You will need to soundproof that space between the doors and the floor.

 However, if the gap between the floor and the doors is a bigger one (larger than it should be), then you can use an adjustable door sweep.

 However, if you decide to go with this one, you should probably aim for the most versatile one.
-It is self-adhesive, and you will easily do it yourself.
+It's my top choice for door sweeps.